IIIF/api/source/api/presentation/3.0/index.md

 ### 5.7.
 Content Resources

 Content resources are external web resources that are referenced from within the Manifest or Collection.
 This includes images, video, audio, data, web pages or any other format.

-They can be referenced from `thumbnail`, `homepage`, `logo`, `rendering`, and `seeAlso` properties, as well as the `body` property of Annotations.
+As described in Section 5.3, the content of Canvases (and therefore the content of a Manifest) is provided by the `body` property of Annotations with the `painting` motivation.
+Content resources can also be referenced from `thumbnail`, `homepage`, `logo`, `rendering`, and `seeAlso` properties.

-Content resources _MUST_ have an `id` property, with the value being the URI at which it can be obtained.
-A Canvas _MAY_ be treated as a content resource for the purposes of annotating it on to other Canvases.
-In this situation, the Canvas _MAY_ be embedded within the Annotation, or require dereferencing to obtain its description.
+Content resources _MUST_ have an `id` property, with the value being the URI at which the resource can be obtained.

 The type of the content resource _MUST_ be included, and _SHOULD_ be taken from the table listed under the definition of `type`.
 The `format` of the resource _SHOULD_ be included and, if so, _SHOULD_ be the media type that is returned when the resource is dereferenced.
 The `profile` of the resource, if it has one, _SHOULD_ also be included.
 Content resources in appropriate formats _MAY_ also have the `language`, `height`, `width`, and `duration` properties.
 Content resources _MAY_ also have descriptive and linking properties, as defined in [section 3][prezi30-resource-properties].

-If the content resource is an Image, and a IIIF Image service is available for it, then the URI _MAY_ be a complete URI to any particular representation made available, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the IIIF Image service.
+If the content resource is an Image, and a IIIF Image service is available for it, then the `id` property of the content resource _MAY_ be a complete URI to any particular representation supported by the Image Service, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the IIIF Image service.
 Its `type` value _MUST_ be the string `Image`.
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.
 The Image _SHOULD_ have the service referenced from it using the `service` property.

 If there is a need to distinguish between content resources, then the resource _SHOULD_ have the `label` property.
 As noted above, this produces a slight inconsistency with the Web Annotation specification.

+A Canvas _MAY_ be treated as a content resource for the purposes of annotating it on to other Canvases.
+In this situation, the Canvas _MAY_ be embedded within the Annotation, or require dereferencing to obtain its description.

 ``` json-doc
 {